zacharygazaille/cisc327-library-management-a2-7738/student_instructions.md

 ### 2. Project Implementation Status

-Report your findings in a table with columns function name, implementation status (complete/partial), what is missing (if any) and save in a markdown file named `A1_LastName_last4digitID.md`
+Report your findings in a table with columns function name, implementation status (complete/partial), what is missing (if any) and save in a markdown file named `A1_LastName_last4digitID.md`.
+Make sure you write your name, ID and group number at the top of the file.

 ### 3. Writing Unit Test